 September 13th was a busy day for 25229.
 It began with the 12.20 Derby - Crewe with hauled stock, returning with the 14.20 Crewe - Cleethorpes to Nottingham.
 The next leg, still with hauled stock was the 17.20 Nottingham - Birmingham New Street followed by the 20.18 Birmingham New Street - Leicester and finally the 22.55 Leicester - Derby.

-25161 & 25229 were noted at Maghull on May 27 with a lengthy set of empty track wagons, returning from engineering work between Maghull & Ormskirk.
+On May 5th 25229 was stabled at Cricklewood.
+25161 & 25229 were noted at Maghull on May 27th with a lengthy set of empty track wagons, returning from engineering work between Maghull & Ormskirk.

 25229 was stabled at Garston Holding sidings on the evening of May 29th, three-piece miniature snowploughs were fitted.